Get the Skills to Become a Human and Social Services Professional

 This course is an introduction to the theoretical concepts and methodological approaches in child and adolescent development.
 Developmental processes through maturation and learning will be examined.
 Different theoretical perspectives (biological, cognitive, social, behavioral, emotional, and evolutionary) will be explored and relevant research discussed.
 This course explores the principles and theories of normal child growth and development from birth through adolescence.
 The course will focus on the physical, social, emotional and cognitive domains of development and their application.
 Topics include well-known theories of development, developmental milestones, the internal and external influences of culture, family and the community on child and youth development, and the developmental assets children and youth need to succeed.

-Prerequisites: HMS110 and HMS210 Number: HMS330 Credits: 3.00 Type: Human Services |
+Prerequisites: Junior-level standing or permission of chair Number: HMS330 Credits: 3.00 Type: Human Services |

 ||